 What is the legislation?

-- An assessment of their performance against their objectives and the standards
+- Performance assessment against objectives and standards

-- An assessment of their training and development needs
+- Assessment of training and development needs

-- Where relevant, a recommendation on pay progression
+- Recommendation on pay progression (if relevant)

 How do digital teacher appraisals work?